t36campbell/gatsby-portfolio/src/pages/projects/project-2.md

 author: "Tyler Campbell"
 ---

-This is my second post in Gatsby
+This is my second project in Gatsby